lbugnion/sample-azure-cognitive1/Doc/thumbnail.md

 3. Observe the log section in the web portal.
 After a short wait, you should see that the function is executed and succeeded.

-4. Using the Azure Storage Explore3r, open the ```images-thumbs``` blob container.
+4. Using the Azure Storage Explorer, open the ```images-thumbs``` blob container.
 You should find a new image there with the same name as the one you just uploaded.
-In our case, here is the thumbnail create by the artificial intelligence:
+In our case, here is the thumbnail created by the artificial intelligence:

 ![Microsoft EVP Scott Guthrie, tnumbnail](./Img/DSC02731A.JPG)

 ## Full code

 Here is the full code for the function.
-Simply copying/pasting the code below in the code window, saving, checking that the compilation succeeded and then uploading an image file to the blob container to check if the code works.
+Simply copy/paste the code below in the code window, save, check that the compilation succeeded and then upload an image file to the blob container to check if the code works.
 Happy coding and testing!

 ```CS
 public static async Task Run(